sreesreejuks/fabric-patterns/patterns/organize/README.md

 ## Output Sections 📝

-`organize_text` will generate the following sections in order:
+`organize` will generate the following sections in order:

 1. **TITLE** 🏷️
    - A concise title that accurately reflects the main topic or theme of the text.